EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     "ERROR: User could not be saved"
 ```

-We altered the behavior without restructuring the original Effect.
+`orElseFail` is attached to the prior Effect that contains the retry.
+This creates a new Effect that has both error handling operations.

-Running this new Effect in the `neverWorks` scenario will produce the error:
+Running this new Effect in the `neverWorks` scenario produces the error:

 ```scala 3 mdoc:runzio
 override val bootstrap =